devilry/devilry-django/docs/restful.rst

 is only used to simplify setting up URLs for big restful APIs.

 Read, update and delete requires an identifier (``id``), because it makes no sense to manipulate an object that we can not identify.
-Each method returns a :class:`RestfulResult`, whose first argument is a serializable python object.
+Each method returns a :class:`SerializableResult`, whose first argument is a serializable python object.
 The default serializer is JSON, which means that our class returns JSON unless the HTTP request contains a *HTTP Accept header* specifying another content type.